 To view an agenda click on "Calendar" on the home page, and click on the particular meeting date.
-There is no meeting for March, 2014.
-The next ZBA meeting will be held on Wednesday, April 30, 2014 with submission deadline to the Building Department by 1:00 p.m. on Monday, April 14, 2014.
+The next ZBA meeting is scheduled for Wednesday, August 20, 2014 with submission deadline to the Building Department by 1:00 p.m. on Monday, August 4, 2014.

 Zoning Board of Appeals Members